Shop Talk

 The Problem

 This project was contracted by American Dream, a company with many in person and online retail establishments, who were looking for innovative ways to engage online customers.
-They had a flexible initial concept of what they wanted, but the problem at the heart of the project was to find new ways to improve customer retention and satisfaction, convert more sales, and help American Dream’s properties stand apart from other online retail experiences.
+They had a flexible initial product concept, but the problem at the heart of the project was to find new ways to improve customer retention and satisfaction, convert more sales, and help American Dream’s properties stand apart from other online retail experiences.

 Role: UI/UX Designer, Project Coordinator